PlatteForum is a 501 (c)3 non profit organization located in Denver, Colorado, U.S., founded in 2002.

 Program Award from the President’s Committee on the Arts and the Humanities.
 Judy and Sal, a youth representative and ArtLab alumnus, traveled to Washington D.C. to receive the award from First Lady Michelle Obama.
 In 2012, PlatteForum received another great honor: Selection to participate in the national Connected Learning Research project, part of The John D. and Catherine T. MacArthur Foundation’s $85-million Digital Media and Learning Initiative.
 Researchers studying PlatteForum and other organizations are examining youth participation in connected learning environments to explore and evaluate outcomes of interest development, persistence in learning, civic participation, and development of a positive sense of the future.

 Annually, PlatteForum serves more than 1,000 people through our programs, events, and community involvement.
-Of every dollar raised to support PlatteForum’s programs, 83% goes directly to programming for artists and youth.
+83% of every dollar donated to support PlatteForum goes directly to programming for artists and youth.